endcloud/bbhouse-tauri/change.log.md

+## v1,0.6
+- `fix` UI bug in Home's FilterMode
+- `fix` bug in refreshing dynamic

 ## v1.0.4 and v1.0.5
-- add You can Add all videos in the current partition with one click.
+- `add` You can Add all videos in the current partition with one click.
-- add Google Analytics and Check for Updates.
+- `add` Google Analytics and Check for Updates.
-- fix player in Mac by flvMode.
+- `fix` player in Mac by flvMode.
-- fix some font-problem.
+- `fix` some font-problem.
-- fix bbdown-check in Mac.
+- `fix` bbdown-check in Mac.
-- fix bugs of some components in LightMode.
+- `fix` bugs of some components in LightMode.
-- fix some bug of FilterMode in HomePage.
+- `fix` some bug of FilterMode in HomePage.
-- opt position of new Window.
+- `opt` position of new Window.
-- opt local-proxy's MIME.
+- `opt` local-proxy's MIME.
-- opt tip while a new video was added.
+- `opt` tip while a new video was added.
-- opt position of dynamic-card-popMenu
+- `opt` position of dynamic-card-popMenu
-- opt App Name in SystemMenu.
+- `opt` App Name in SystemMenu.
-- opt the max qn in flvMode.
+- `opt` the max qn in flvMode.